-Students are encouraged to exhaust all Federal grants, loans and any scholarship opportunities before considering a Private Educational (alternative) loan.
+The terms and conditions of Federal Student Loans may be more favorable than the provisions of Private Educational (alternative) loans.
+Students are encouraged to exhaust all Federal grants, loans, and any scholarship opportunities before considering a Private Educational (alternative) loan.

 - Each lender/loan may have different eligibility requirements and terms (repayment, interest rates, etc.)

 - Private educational loans required a school certification.
-Certification request are sent to NMSU via ELM only after the credit check has been approved.
+The Certification request is sent to NMSU via ELM only after the credit check has been approved.

 - NMSU is required by law to ensure the sum of private educational loans and other financial aid does not exceed your cost of attendance.
 If this total exceeds your cost of attendance, your loan may not be certified for the full requested amount, and /or a portion of your loan funds may be returned to your lender.